Full time: one year

-Please note that due to changes in the UKVI's list of SELTs we are no longer able to accept TOEFL as evidence of English language for students who require a CAS as of April 2014.
+Due to changes in the UKVI's list of SELTs, we are no longer able to accept TOEFL as evidence of English language for students who require a CAS as of April 2014.

-If you are not from the European Economic Area / Switzerland and you are coming to study in the UK you may need to apply for a visa or entry clearance to come to the UK to study.
+If you are not from the European Economic Area / Switzerland and you are coming to study in the UK, you may need to apply for a visa or entry clearance to come to the UK to study.

-The way that you apply may vary depending on the length of your course; there are different rules for:
+The way that you apply may vary depending on the length of your course.
+There are different rules for:

-Please note: If you require a Tier 4 student visa to study in the UK, you cannot undertake any City University London courses on a part-time basis.
+If you require a Tier 4 student visa to study in the UK, you cannot undertake any City courses on a part-time basis.

 For more information see our main Visa page.